The following snakes have been photographed and identified on our Estate. As we find more species, these will be added.

 Breeding habits: The rinkhals is not a true cobra.
 Viviparous and give birth in late summer between 20-30 young (even up to 63!).
 The young varies between 16-22cm in length.

-Danger to the human-race: Very poisonous, however not many fatalities have been recorded.
+Danger to the human-race: Very venomous, however not many fatalities have been recorded.
 In most cases the snake will move away rather than attack outrightly.

 Red-lipped Snake (Crotaphopeltis hotamboeia)